 Dozens hurt, 3 critical, when tornado hits North Dakota city

-WATFORD CITY, N.D. – More than two dozen people were hurt, at least three critically, when a tornado whipped through a northwestern North Dakota city overnight, overturning recreational vehicles, officials said Tuesday.
+WATFORD CITY, N.D. – More than two dozen people were hurt, at least three critically, when a tornado whipped through a North Dakota oil patch city overnight, overturning recreational vehicles and demolishing more than 100 structures, officials said Tuesday.

-The storm moved through Watford City shortly after midnight, hitting an RV park the hardest, according to sheriff's officials.
-About 20 of the 28 people injured were staying at the Prairie View RV Park where high winds overturned some campers and damaged mobile homes.
+The storm moved through Watford City, in the northwestern part of the state, shortly after midnight, hitting an RV park the hardest, according to sheriff's officials.
+About 20 of the reported 28 injured were staying at the Prairie View RV Park where high winds overturned some campers and damaged mobile homes.

 National Weather Service meteorologist John Paul Martin classified the tornado as an EF2, which is defined by winds speeds between 111 and 135 mph.
 He said wind speeds reached 127 mph in Watford City.